iNavFlight/OpenTX-Telemetry-Widget/README.md

 ## INAV Lua Telemetry Flight Status for Taranis/Horus/Jumper/Nirvana - v1.7.4

+### Fork for EdgeTX / Horus

+This fork works for EdgeTX (2.5 pre 2021-09-20 and later) and TX16S (Horus).
+It may not work elsewhere

+* Colours are somewhat correct
+* The main screen is not corrupted

+Legacy documentation below ...

 ### FrSky SmartPort(S.Port), D-series, F.Port & TBS Crossfire telemetry on Taranis, Horus, Jumper & Nirvana transmitters

 - **New documentation:** https://luatelemetry.readthedocs.io/en/latest/